Subscribe now! It looks like this is your first time visiting jeffmilner.com. If you like what you see, click here to subscribe! Add to Google

 What?

 “Bubbles?
+What?
 Why?”
 I couldn’t imagine that this was actually true.
 Surely I would have noticed bubbles.
 What would be the point of bubbles anyway?

 Well the explanation went something along the lines of, “bubbles are supposed to induce feelings of peace and tranquility.
 They remind people of their youth and are relaxing.
 People subconsciously see the bubbles and it makes them feel good.
 When they feel good about your message they are more likely to act on it.”

 I had to see it to believe it.
 I will always remember the next house I showed that video to.
 They were a super family that had just moved in to Utah and seemed quite interested in learning more about the church.
 As we sat there watching the movie I could hardly believe my eyes as tiny little bubbles started floating up in the background.
 I looked over at the others watching the movie intently.
-They didn’t seem to notice.
+They didn’t notice.

 They did however decide to get baptized.
 I wouldn’t try to say that the movie was the reason for it, I mean come on, bubbles?
 But nevertheless there you have it.
 Subliminal messages in “On The Way Home”.